How to get house plants to bloom

 If you’re desperate for your plant to flower, pick a plant that will bloom easily.
 In my experience, my little carnivorous Sundew, some Cacti, Calathea, and Oxalis all bloomed without me doing anything out of the ordinary.

-But in general, if you give you plants conditions under which it can thrive, it is most likely to produce blooms.
+But in general, if you give your plants conditions under which they can thrive, they are most likely to produce blooms.

 It’s worth bearing in mind though, that some plants simply can’t get everything that they require to bloom in an artificial environment.
 So short of moving to the rainforest, you’ll have to make do with foliage.